 Where the urban meets the natural — and the Mersey leads you from city streets to wide, open skies.

-Merseyside is a compact yet varied walking region, balancing vibrant urban energy with green spaces and long coastal views.
-From the banks of the River Mersey to the beaches of the Sefton Coast — including Crosby, Formby, and Southport — this is a county where walking reveals both heritage and nature.
+Merseyside is a compact yet varied walking destination, perfect for walking holidays and outdoor adventures.
+From the banks of the River Mersey to the wide sands of the Sefton Coast — including Crosby, Formby, and Southport — this is a county where walking reveals both heritage and nature.
+Coastal trails, riverside paths, and green spaces connect bustling city centres to quiet beaches, with highlights like the Sefton Coastal Path, Wirral Way, and sections of the England Coast Path offering routes for every pace and season.

-It’s a region full of contrasts, where nature, history, and community walk side by side.
+This is a place where nature, history, and community walk side by side — often with a sea breeze.

 Part of the Wirral Country Park, this 12-mile trail follows a disused railway between West Kirby and Hooton — with estuary views, woodland stretches, and peaceful countryside.